Dominate: Historiography

-Theodor Mommsen's Dominate was based on constitutional law, with the idea that there was a change in the power of the emperor as embodied with the concept of nomos empsychos.
-Historians described the Dominate as the foundation of the Pan-European government of bureaucratic absolute monarchy, in stark contrast to the laissez-faire and economic self-determination of the individual under the republic and the Principate.
+Theodor Mommsen's concept of the "Dominate" was grounded in constitutional law and rested on the idea of a transformation in imperial authority, embodied in the principle of nomos empsychos ("living law").
+Historians described the Dominate as the foundation of a pan-European model of bureaucratic absolute monarchy, in contrast to the more decentralised political and economic arrangements associated with the Republic and the Principate.